-In order to be considered for a Presidential Scholarship, the student must have a Cumulative and Science GPA of 3.50 or higher on a 4.0 scale, AND an MCAT score of ≥75th percentile.
+In order to be considered for a Presidential Scholarship, the student must meet the interview ranking requirement and have a Cumulative and Science GPA of 3.50 or higher on a 4.0 scale, AND an MCAT score of ≥75th percentile.
 Presidential Scholarship recipients receive a \$20,000 tuition scholarship, which may be annually renewed.